DiegoRBaquero/awesome-webtorrent-clones/README.md

 # webtorrent-ideas
-Ideas of projects to make that use WebTorrent
+Ideas of projects to clone using WebTorrent

+[] YouTube
+[] Speedtest